Learned harmonic mean estimation of the Bayesian evidence with normalizing flows: Introduction

 The harmonic mean estimator of the Bayesian evidence, introduced by \citet{newton1994approximate}, provides much greater flexibility since it only requires samples from the posterior, available from any Markov chain Monte Carlo (MCMC) method, for example.
 However, it was immediately realized by \citet{neal:1994} that the method can easily fail catastrophically due to the estimator's variance becoming very large.
 To solve this issue the learned harmonic mean estimator was recently proposed by \citet{mcewen2023machine}, where machine learning techniques were developed to learn a suitable internal importance sampling target distribution.
+Other evidence estimation methods decoupled from the evidence have been proposed recently \citep{heavens2017marginal, pmlr-v118-jia20a, srinivasan2024floz}.
 Since the estimator requires only samples from the posterior and so is agnostic to the method used to generate samples, in contrast to nested sampling, it can be easily applied with any MCMC sampling technique, including saved down MCMC chains, or any variational inference approach.
 This property also allows the estimator to be adapted to address Bayesian model selection for simulation-based inference (SBI) \citep{Spurio_Mancini_2023}, where an explicit likelihood is unavailable or infeasible.

 In this article we present the use of normalizing flows as the internal machine learning technique within the learned harmonic mean estimator.
 Normalizing flows can be elegantly coupled with the learned harmonic mean to provide an approach that is more robust, flexible and scalable than the machine learning models considered previously.
 In \citet{polanska2023learned} we presented preliminary work introducing normalizing flow as the machine learning technique within the learned harmonic mean.
 We fully develop the methodology in the current article, introduce the use of additional, more expressive flows, and perform more extensive numerical experiments validating and showcasing the method.
 The \texttt{harmonic}\footnote{\url{https://github.com/astro-informatics/harmonic}} Python package implementing the learned harmonic mean estimator, including with normalizing flows, is publicly available.